guiott/KNX/README.md

 Using the hardware and knowledge base got from this site: http://guidopic.altervista.org/alter/knxgate.html
 I slightly modified the original circuit based on Microchip PIC 18f26k80 8 bit MCU, adding just the power supply from 28V KNX bus and isolating the serial line with optocouplers.
-This board has been interfaced on the serial line with Ubuntu 14.04 installed on a Cubieboard2 SBC.
+This board has been interfaced through the serial line with Ubuntu 14.04 installed on a Cubieboard2 SBC.
 On the SBC runs node.js 4.4.7 LTS as application server with the appropriate modules.
 The GUI is developed in HTML5 and it's connected to the application server using websockets.
 The GUI, published from the SBC itself, has been tested on different browsers, included ones running on iOS and Android.
 It's very simple and must be intended as a starting point for a more sophisticated interface.
 This job derives from the studies done for another interface: http://www.guiott.com/Lino/HLS/LinoConsolePage.htm